Skip to main content

 Thank god the board said “Welcome to Agra” That made all of them excitedly put away their phones and their frowning Parents smile.

-Bairam Khan’s mansion, on Fatehabad Road, was a beautiful heritage building of Mughal arches and domes, that had been re-designed by Ruqaiya.
+Bairam Khan’s mansion, on Fatehabad Road, was a beautiful heritage building of Mughal arches and domes that had been redesigned by Ruqaiya.
 The place had a heritage look and feel much like Surajgarh, only smaller.
 There was a pool area redesigned for modern-day use at the back and a front lawn and garden with a porch.
-The house also had an inner courtyard and each side of the property, as well as the roofs, had domes for the Mughal looks and feel.
+The house also had an inner courtyard, and each side of the property, as well as the roofs, had domes for the Mughal look and feel.
 Bairam Khan had inherited the property from his father and happily passed it to Jalal.
-The old man insisted that all other rasam leading to the Nikah and reception should be held at his haveli while Jalal chose the Oberoi Amarvilas for the grand Nikah and reception.
+The old man insisted that all other Rasams leading to the Nikah and reception should be held at his haveli, while Jalal chose the Oberoi Amarvilas for the grand Nikah and reception.

 “You must be…” He extended his hand.

 “Pleased to meet you!”
-She shook it firmly “ I must admit I am a fan!” made him frown.
+She shook it firmly, “ I must admit I am a fan!” which made him frown.

-“I happened to stalk through Jalal’s small library!”
+“I happened to stroll through Jalal’s small library!”
 She smiled.

 “When and how?”
 Jalal frowned.